Searching for coffee creamer alternatives? Try out various dairy and non-dairy substitutes for creamer and find the best one for your cup of joe.

 Depending on what it’s made of, each kind of plant-based milk has its unique taste.
 Soy milk tastes the most like dairy milk, and it’s closest to cow’s milk nutritionally.

-I know this sound crazy, but hear me out.
+I know this sounds crazy, but hear me out.
 Actually, it’s not such a groundbreaking idea.
 Egg yolk has been used in coffee all over the world for a long time, from Vietnam to Sweden.

 It will pack your coffee with nutrients and make a consistent, rich texture.